 Made of quality stainless steel, these brilliant whiskey balls don’t just chill your drink in style, but they keep that drink cold for up to a full hour.
 Plus, the profits from every sale of Balls of Steel Whiskey Balls goes to support cancer research.
 What’s not to love?
 Chilled whiskey and contributing to Get Caught in the Sips with the New Archie Rose ‘Sydney Cricket Gin’ research, I’ll drink to that.

 3. Pucs Stainless Steel Whiskey Stones

 Still feeling the steel?
 Then check out these machined whisky stones from Pucs.
-Not only do they tout a robust design, but they come inside a handcrafted hardwood case – making them an ideal whiskey stones gift set.
+Not only do they tout a robust design, but they come inside a handcrafted hardwood case – making them an ideal whiskey rocks gift set.